-The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
+The net interest cost is calculated by applying the discount rate to the net balance of the defined benefit obligation.
 This cost is included in employee benefit expense in the profit and loss in the consolidated statement of comprehensive income.
 Actuarial gains and losses are fully recognised in other comprehensive income in the period they occur.